undefinedlabs/scope-docs/docs/dotnet-installation.md

 ## Installation

-Installation of the Scope Agent is done via [NuGet](https://www.nuget.org/) as a [`.NET Core CLI Global tool`](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools).
+Installation of the Scope Agent is done via [NuGet](https://www.nuget.org/) as a [.NET Core CLI Global tool](https://docs.microsoft.com/en-us/dotnet/core/tools/global-tools):

-The first time you have to install the [`ScopeAgent.Runner`](https://www.nuget.org/packages/ScopeAgent.Runner/) package in your CI using:

 ```bash
 dotnet tool install --global ScopeAgent.Runner
 ```

-This will install the `scope-run` command in the machine with all packages needed to instrument your tests.
+This will install the `scope-run` command globally in the machine.

 ## Usage